soufianeharzi/java-spring-tutorials/README.md

 # java-tutorials-spring

-This repository contains hands-on implementations of the official [Spring.io guides](https://spring.io/guides), along with my own notes and explanations.
+This repository contains hands-on implementations of the official [Spring Guides](https://spring.io/guides), along with my detailed architecual breakdowns with easy to undertand explasnations of why "whats going on" and the "why" beghind the cdoe
 Each subfolder is a small, focused project generated with Spring Initializr.

+## Currently

+Spring guide implementations with structured documentation, developer notes, and ADRs.
+Covers REST services, scheduling, and REST client patterns.

 ## Contents